You can learn how to reduce your expenses by following the steps below.

 - Miscellaneous (e.g. pets)

 Within each main category, you can break down your specific category of expenses.
 It will be helpful to track your spending first because you need to know what you can cut in order to cut it.

 Tackle each category and find creative ways to lower your expenses in each section.
-It’s important to keep track of your spending throughout the process, so you see your progress (use budget templates or an online software, like Personal Capital).
+It’s important to keep track of your spending throughout the process, so you see your progress (use budget templates).

 Notice that the categories listed above do not include debt or savings.
 You may be tempted to decrease your debt payments or your savings in order to increase your monthly cash flow, but that would defeat the purpose moving toward a better financial foundation.